Coilovers Vs. Lift Kits

 There are a lot of options to consider when it comes to a suspension lift system.
 A common question we hear is “Are coilovers worth the price?” or “Are coilovers worth the money?”.
-If you are seeking the ultimate in handling and performance then you will want to checkout the coilover kits we offer here.
+If you are seeking the ultimate in handling and performance then you will want to check out the Coilover kits we offer here.
 However, if you are simply seeking a higher riding truck for the best value, a standard lift system using the factory suspension setup is likely a better choice for you.

-As the guys here at Custom Offsets are here to distinguish what sets the two apart; With the most important thing to keep in mind being that these two are really in different categories of off-road suspension.
+As the guys here at Custom Offsets are here to distinguish what sets the two apart; With the most important thing to keep in mind is that these two are really in different categories of suspension.
 To get more into depth regarding this topic, we decided to pinpoint the differences between lift kits WITH coilovers and lift kits WITHOUT coilovers to give you guys at home a better understanding of what's what.

 Standard lift kits are comprised of multiple components that, when installed, lift the overall height of your vehicle.
 These setups are a great option for those looking to simply get some added height out of their vehicle for better ground clearance or to fit bigger tires.
 Depending on the make and model of your vehicle lifts can be achieved in a range of different ways.

 Another common type of lift kit involves a complete strut replacement kit, which shares many of the same components as a strut spacer kit without the spacer itself.
-Whether it be for daily driving or a general use trail rig, lift kits are a simple and easy solution to lifting your vehicle for both stronger off-road performance and bigger/tougher demeanor.
+Whether it be for daily driving or a general use trail rig, lift kits are a simple and easy solution to lifting your vehicle for both stronger performance and a bigger/tougher demeanor.

-In its simplest form a coilover is simply a shock with a spring around it.
-What seperates a coilover from a strut is the fact that coilovers are adjustable which allows for a wide range of adjustability including: ride height, preload, spring rate, dampening etc. One of the most common misconceptions when people look into buying coilovers is that they’ll be achieving the softest and smoothest ride that money can buy, which is not always the case.
+In its simplest form, a Coilover is simply a shock with a spring around it.
+What separates a Coilover from a strut is the fact that coilovers are adjustable which allows for a wide range of adjustability including ride height, preload, spring rate, dampening, etc. One of the most common misconceptions, when people look into buying coilovers, is that they’ll be achieving the softest and smoothest ride that money can buy, which is not always the case.

-Ultimately the cost of coilovers is what deters most consumers away from purchasing them, however the additional engineering, technology, and components that come along with a coilover kit is what drives that final price up; Compared to traditional lift kits that often reuse stock parts to simply get the desired lift height at a minimal cost for all parties involved.
+Ultimately the cost of coilovers is what deters most consumers away from purchasing them, however, the additional engineering, technology, and components that come along with a coil-over kit are what drives that final price up; Compared to traditional lift kits that often reuse stock parts to simply get the desired lift height at a minimal cost for all parties involved.